stadium-software/datagrid-inline-row-edit/README.md

 ## Database, Connector and DataGrid
 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample
+2. The DataGrid must contain an Edit column and the Edit column must have a click event handler

 ## Type Setup
 1. Create a *Type* called "FormField"